UNICOM Global

-UNICOM Global is an American multinational technology corporation headquartered in Mission Hills, California.
+UNICOM Global, Inc. is an American multinational technology corporation headquartered in Mission Hills, California.
 The company was founded by Corry Hong in Los Angeles, California in 1981 to develop AUTOMON/CICS and related products for the CICS mainframe marketplace.
 UNICOM Global has grown since then by acquiring publicly-traded and private IT organizations and products, and through property acquisition.
 Corry Hong was born in Seoul, South Korea and immigrated to the United States at age 20, studying computer science at Pierce College in Los Angeles.
 He is the CEO and president of the company.

 UNICOM Global operates across industry sectors including aerospace and defense, banking, chemical industries, consumer electronics, energy and utilities, healthcare, Fintech, insurance, manufacturing, media and entertainment, oil and gas, retail, telecom, transportation, and Federal, State, and Local Governments.

 Corporate structure

 UNICOM Global consists of the following major divisions: